CTylerD/Traffic-Simulation/README.md

 ## Compiling and Running

-1. Clone this repo.
+1. Clone this repo
 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./traffic_simulation`.
+4. Run it: `./traffic_simulation`

 ## Contributing Authors